Genivia/ugrep/README.md

   where `A`, `B` and `C` are arbitrary regex patterns (use option `-F` to search strings)

   💡 specify `--files --bool` to apply the Boolean query to files as a whole: a file matches if all Boolean conditions are satisfied by matching patterns file-wide.
 Otherwise, Boolean conditions apply to single lines by default, since grep utilities are generally line-based pattern matchers.
 Option `--stats` displays the query in human-readable form after the search completes.

-- Search the contents of [archives](#archives) (cpio, jar, tar, pax, zip) and [compressed files](#archives) (zip, gz, Z, bz, bz2, lzma, xz, lz4, zstd)

-      ug -z PATTERN ...                      ug -z --zmax=2 PATTERN ...

-  💡 specify `-z --zmax=2` to search compressed files and archives stored within archives.
-The `--zmax` argument may range from 1 (default) to 99 for up to 99 decompression and de-archiving steps to search nested archives, far more than you will ever need!
-Larger `--zmax` slows searching.

 - Search pdf, doc, docx, e-book, and more with `ug+` [using filters](#filter) associated with filename extensions: